SchumacherFM/blog-cs/content/posts/2014-12-21-dynamic-pages-with-gohugo.md

   - http://gdata.youtube.com/feeds/users/kiriwt/uploads?alt=json&max-results=10
 ---

-What if you want to create simple dynamic pages with [Hugo](http://gohugo.io), the static site generator?
+What if you want to create simple pseudo dynamic content within a page with [Hugo](http://gohugo.io), the static site generator?

 <!--more-->